Riverscapes/RiverscapesToolbar/docs/quickstart.md

 ----------

-## First time Setup
+## Step 5: First Time RAVE Setup

-If this is your first time using the RAVE toolbar you'll need to click the **settings** button and make sure it's pointing to a valid XML file for the remote and a valid, existing folder for the local data.
+First time RAVE users should perform the following steps:

+1. With the RAVE dockable window open (see previous step) click on the `Settings` button at the bottom left.
+2. Enter the local folder on your computer where you want riverscapes products downloaded.
+Any products that you download will get placed here in the same folder structure as the online, remote data warehouse.
+3. You can leave the `Delete` and `Force` checkboxes unchecked.
+4. Click OK.